A memory resurfaces into the mind of a woman forcing her to collapse in a street surrounded by strangers. What was that memory?

 A question lay in the air my ears grasped and heard, “what happened to her?”
 I gathered my thoughts and thought that I was fine but my vocal cords were wounded and could not communicate.
 My head throbbed.
 “She just fell,” someone said.
 “Look at her face.”
 Thoughts formed in my head of what I must have looked like laying there on the cement street square.
 I fought with the might of gravity and placed my weight on my thighs and with the help of an unknown person I lifted myself up and spoke, “nothing is terribly wrong.”

-My ride pulled up, a black sedan with a bold shouldered man with a fedora behind the wheel.
+My ride drove up beside the pole holding me up, a black sedan with a bold shouldered man with a fedora behind the wheel.
 An image of my beloved dear husband flashed forward and I thought not thoughts of sorrow but thoughts of joy and excitement to see him right away.
 I got in the car and off we went in a hurry and thankfully I thought, this driver did not speak.
 For alone is all I wanted to be and think not thoughts that nothing is terribly wrong.

 The ride was quick and prompt, only a twenty-minute drive home and then I could fall into the arms of the one that brings me hope and relief.
 We passed under a bridge that brought bitter memories unasked for.
 My husband and I parked on that bridge and stared into the sunrise one Autumn morning.
 One mere hour before we fought and fought with words of disgust of a crime he had not committed but I was jealous and fearful.
 I regretted those feelings of distrust but now I could not remember why.
 We sat there in the car as the sun rose over the bridge beaming us with its rays.
 That day with the two of us there on the bridge overlooking the highway staring into the sun, I hoped that nothing was terribly wrong.